 Gran Turismo 7 release date

 Gran Turismo Sport’s released back in 2017.
 Since then, racing fans have been itching for a new title to get their hands on.
-However, the exact date of GT7 is yet been revealed by Sony or Polyphony Digital.
+However, the exact date of GT7 has yet been revealed by Sony or Polyphony Digital.

 However, this is just Gran Turismo 7’s announcement trailer.
 We’ve been receiving new information about the release date through the past few months.